-Sometimes the success and longevity of your business depends on your ability to adapt and make changes.
-If you need (or want) to make significant changes to your business, you need to let the state know through filing an amendment to your Certificate of Formation or your Articles of Incorporation.
+Sometimes, the success and longevity of your business depends on your ability to adapt and make changes.
+If you need (or want) to make significant changes to your business, you need to let the state know by filing an amendment to your Certificate of Formation or your Articles of Incorporation.
 Read on to learn how to report changes to a limited liability company (LLC) or corporation in Maine, why you may need to do so, and how we can help.

 If you need to make changes to a Maine LLC, we’ll show you how in this section.
-But if you need to make changes to a Maine corporation, then keep scrolling to the section titled, “Amending a Maine Corporation Articles of Incorporation.”
+But if you need to make changes to a Maine corporation, then keep scrolling to the section titled “Amending a Maine Corporation Articles of Incorporation.”

 In Maine, LLCs are created by filing the Certificate of Formation.
 Technically, an LLC doesn’t even exist until this paperwork is processed.
 The Certificate asks for a variety of information about your business, including: